-The leadership skills you learn going to university will help you in your future as it will give you chances to take advantage of those skills and lessons.
+The leadership skills you learn at university will help you in the future as it will give you chances to take advantage of those skills and lessons.

 If you were a student who held a leadership position, then you will be more likely to find a job after your own heart, given the benefits leadership roles bring into your life.

-Your career will be greatly influenced by the decisions you make while you are still a student.
+Your career will be greatly influenced by your decisions while you are still a student.

 How do leadership roles from going to university benefit you afterward in both your personal and professional life?